tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 * Fees

-But bitcoin’s congestion is one among several factors the influence its transaction fees.
-Besides, the cryptocurrency’s fee itself is a large component of LN’s overall costs.
+Bitcoin’s congestion is one among several factors the influence its transaction fees.
+The fee itself is a large component of LN’s overall costs.

-There are two parts to its cost
+There are two parts to LN's overall cost
-1. The fee equivalent to bitcoin’s transaction charges in order to open and close channels between parties.
+1. The fee equivalent to bitcoin’s transaction charges in order to open and close channels between parties
 2. Separate routing fee for transfer payments between channels.

 Note: Lightning network is often touted as a solution to the problem of bitcoin’s rising transaction fees.
-Is proponents claim that transaction fees, which is one of the direct consequences of bitcoin’s clogged netwrok, will come down after the technology takes transactions off the main blockchain-- 2.
+Is proponents claim that transaction fees, which is one of the direct consequences of bitcoin’s clogged network, will come down after the technology takes transactions off the main blockchain-- 2.
 Currently, the latter fee is set to zero because there are very few nodes using lightning.
 Dryja anticipates LN’s routing fee to remain low for a long time because the network is “quite scalable” But he admits that bitcoin’s transaction fees may increase due to reasons behind LN.
 “Bitcoin’s transaction fees could go up again and hinder (lightning network ) adoption (among merchants)

+---

+* High onchain fees will lead to LN centralisation

+*Why should user open 10 channels for $500, when he can just open one channel with a big hit for $50 or even for ‘free’ and route all payments with 1-2 hops?*

+The solution may be Channel Factories - but the final implementation is not clear and system will probably stop being ‘trustless’

+Note: Towards the end of 2017, we saw a $50 fee for 1-input-transaction due to the cryptocurrency mania spike.

++++

+## What are Channel Factories?

+From the paper: Scalable Funding of Bitcoin Micropayment Channel Networks
+* The concept proposes to create a ‘Masterchannel’ which in turn allows LN users to open subchannels in between
+* Users sub-channels can be opened and closed while the ‘masterchannel or factory’ remains open.

+In short, channel factories are payment channels that can be used to create more payment channels

+Note: Lightning Network supporters like the idea of channel factories, and LN technology has been researched and developed heavily over the past few months.
+Those who dislike the purpose of this particular second layer concept believe that this latest idea pushes the LN technology even further behind because it’s essentially pushing the protocol to a third layer solution.

+---

+* Low onchain fees will decrease LN adoption

+On the other hand, if BTC onchain fees will somehow stay low or suddenly decrease, then it will also decrease LN adoption, because users will be less incentivised to open channels with each other, which will put a while LN system in danger.

+Note: So LN might become a complex system with a few beneficiaries, which will require high onchain fees to exist.
+That will financially incentivise big hits, watchtowers and other centralised LN services to lobby high fees by riding community influentials and using sock puppets, thus achieving even more centralisation and higher revenues.

+---

+The concept of so-called ‘free’ wi-fi/trial will be used in LN as well.
+After implementing dual funded channels, big merchants  may offer to pay ‘opening’ TX fees for a user if they buy something worth of $N. This will lead to more centralisation and less anonymity.

+Note: Why bother creating a channel with a ‘small’ node, pay high unchain fees and later pay more off chain fees for routing, when you can just open one channel with a big hit for ‘free’ and route most payments with 1 hop?- most people will always choose the most convent option.

 ---